Practice Makes Pleasure

 Why this matters

-Most of us were never taught to orient to what feels good for us.
-We were taught to perform.
+Most of us were also never taught to orient to what feels good for us.
+We were taught to perform or pretend.
 To anticipate.
+To put others first.
 To give what we thought was wanted and receive whatever was given, even if it wasn’t what we truly desired.

-But, here's what nobody tells us: the more honest we are, the more pleasure we feel.
+But, here's what nobody tells us: the more honest we are, the more alive we feel.

 For everything.
 For hard conversations, creative work, showing up fully, loving well.

-The moment you can feel what you actually want — and say it out loud — everything changes.
+The moment you can feel what you actually want and need— and say it out loud — everything changes.

 Your body wakes up.
 The chronic low-grade numbness that comes from years of half-wanting and half-receiving starts to lift.
 You remember what it feels like to be in your skin.